andrewsauder/as/README.md

 ## Requirements

->=PHP v5.4.5 is recommended. v5.3 may work but is not officially supported and may break in future releases.
+&gt;=PHP v5.4.5 is recommended. v5.3 may work but is not officially supported and may break in future releases.

 ## Implementation